NNP/MM: Accelerating molecular dynamics simulations with machine learning potentials and molecular mechanic: Conclusion

 \begin{acknowledgement} The authors thank the volunteers of GPUGRID.net for donating computing time.
-This project has received funding from the Torres-Quevedo Programme from the Spanish National Agency for Research (PTQ-17-09078 / AEI / 10.13039/501100011033) (R.G); the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 823712 (R.G., A.V., R.F.); the Industrial Doctorates Plan of the Secretariat of Universities and Research of the Department of Economy and Knowledge of the Generalitat of Catalonia (A. V.); the Chan Zuckerberg Initiative DAF (grant number: 2020-219414), an advised fund of Silicon Valley Community Foundation (S.D., P.K.E.) and project PID2020-116564GB-I00 has been funded by MCIN / AEI /10.13039/501100011033.
-Research reported in this publication was supported by the National Institute of General Medical Sciences (NIGMS) of the National Institutes of Health under award number GM140090 (PKE, TEM, JDC, GDF).
+This project has received funding from the Torres-Quevedo Programme from the Spanish National Agency for Research (PTQ-17-09078 / AEI / 10.13039/501100011033) (RG); the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 823712 (RG, AV, RF); the Industrial Doctorates Plan of the Secretariat of Universities and Research of the Department of Economy and Knowledge of the Generalitat of Catalonia (AV); the Chan Zuckerberg Initiative DAF (grant number: 2020-219414), an advised fund of Silicon Valley Community Foundation (SD, PE); and the project PID2020-116564GB-I00 has been funded by MCIN / AEI / 10.13039/501100011033.
+Research reported in this publication was supported by the National Institute of General Medical Sciences (NIGMS) of the National Institutes of Health under award number GM140090 (PE, TEM, JDC, GDF).
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.
 JDC is a current member of the Scientific Advisory Board of OpenEye Scientific Software, Redesign Science, Ventus Therapeutics, and Interline Therapeutics, and has equity interests in Redesign Science and Interline Therapeutics.
 The Chodera laboratory receives or has received funding from multiple sources, including the National Institutes of Health, the National Science Foundation, the Parker Institute for Cancer Immunotherapy, Relay Therapeutics, Entasis Therapeutics, Silicon Therapeutics, EMD Serono (Merck KGaA), AstraZeneca, Vir Biotechnology, Bayer, XtalPi, Interline Therapeutics, the Molecular Sciences Software Institute, the Starr Cancer Consortium, the Open Force Field Consortium, Cycle for Survival, a Louis V. Gerstner Young Investigator Award, and the Sloan Kettering Institute.
-A complete funding history for the Chodera lab can be found at http://choderalab.org/funding. \end{acknowledgement}
+A complete funding history for the Chodera lab can be found at \url{http://choderalab.org/funding}. \end{acknowledgement}